LiskArchive/lisk-legacy-docs/introduction.md

 1) If you have made changes in `elements` lib then make sure you run `npm run build` to see the changes
 2) To clean up, install and build from scratch, `npm run clean:node_modules && rm -rf ./node_modules && npm ci && npm run bootstrap -- --ci && npm run build`

-For more information about how to contribute your made changes, check out our [Contribution Guidelines](https://github.com/LiskHQ/lisk-sdk/blob/development/docs/CONTRIBUTING.md) on Github.
+For more information about how to contribute to Lisk SDK, check out our [Contribution Guidelines](https://github.com/LiskHQ/lisk-sdk/blob/development/docs/CONTRIBUTING.md) on Github.

 ## Get Involved